Help Guide

 Method 3: Consent order

-If the claimant agrees the judgment should be removed, draft a consent order and submit with form N244.
+If the claimant agrees that the judgment should be removed, draft a consent order and submit with form N244.
 A hearing is often not required.

 If none of the above apply, the CCJ drops off the Register and credit files six years from judgment date.